Mivexia/mivexia-object-shows-stremio/README.md

 BFDI 1A/1B and BFDIA 5A–5E currently uses fan-made combined uploads for those specific episodes to provide a smoother viewing experience.

 Inanimate Insanity may have unusual season ordering in Stremio due to metadata.
 The episode streams themselves should still be correct.

+After watching an episode, some series may lose their poster artwork and show a generic icon.
+This doesn't affect playback and is planned to be investigated in a future update.